 Alexandre Hardy was the first professional dramatist of France during the 16th century.
 He authored many plays.
 Of all the plays he wrote, 34 have survived.
 He used poetic dialogue and chorus from early Greek and Roman times in his plays.

 Dance and Music of France

-Another major development in the history of dance took place in 1661, when Louis XVI established the Academie Royale de Danse.
+Another major development in the history of dance took place in 1661 when Louis XVI established the Academie Royale de Danse.
 The company is now known as the Paris Opera Ballet.
 This company dominated European theatrical dance during the 18th and early 19th centuries.
-Pierre Beauchamp, the company's first director, was the one who codified the five basic ballet positions.
-Other experts, who contributed in developing ballet were as Gaétan Vestris, Auguste Vestris, Marie Camargo and Marie Salle.
+Pierre Beauchamp, the company’s first director, was the one who codified the five basic ballet positions.
+Other experts, who contributed to developing ballet were as Gaétan Vestris, Auguste Vestris, Marie Camargo, and Marie Salle.

-In, Russian impresario Sergey Diaghilev founded the avante-garde Ballets Russes in Paris.
+In, Russian impresario Sergey Diaghilev founded the Avante-Garde Ballets Russes in Paris.
 Other dance entertainments were also developed in France.
 Cancan was a dance form that became very popular in Paris in the 19th century.
-It's a lively dance that is performed onstageby four women.
-Jean-Georges Noverre introduced a major reform in ballet production.
-Oriental Dance is another famous dance form of France.
+It’s a lively dance that is performed onstage by four women.
+Jean-Georges Noverre introduced a major reform in a ballet production.
+Oriental Dance is another famous dance form in France.

 Architecture of France